johnae/nix-flake-templates/devshell/README.devshell.md

 ## `flake.nix`

 This file is quite similar to a `package.json` in a NodeJS-project or a `Cargo.toml` in a Rust-project.
 It could also be compared to a `go.mod` file in a Go project.
 It defines the packages we depend on and possibly allowed versions of those.
 In a `flake.nix`, dependencies are very often just pointing to github repos.
-The dependencies can be anything as opposed to a `package.json` however.
+The dependencies can be anything as opposed to what you can realistically put in a `package.json` or `go.mod`.

 ## `flake.lock`